KNOW YOUR RIGHTS

 • The right to services that meet your needs

-To learn more about your rights, contact the ORR to speak with a Rights Advisor by dialing 586-469-6528.
+To learn more about your rights, please call the ORR at 586-469-6528 and ask to speak with a Rights Advisor.
 All calls to the ORR are free and confidential.

 Rights to an Appeal